OHDSI/TheBookOfOhdsi/PatientLevelPrediction.md

 ### K-nearest neighbors

-K-nearest neighbors (KNN) is an algorithm that uses some distance metric to find the K closest labelled data-points to a new unlabelled data-point.
+K-nearest neighbors (KNN) is an algorithm that uses some distance metric to find the K closest labelled data-points to a new unlabeled data-point.
 The prediction of the new data-points is then the most prevalent class of the K-nearest labelled data-points.
 There is a sharing limitation of KNN, as the model requires labelled data to perform the prediction on new data, and it is often not possible to share this data across data sites.
 We included the [BigKnn](https://github.com/OHDSI/BigKnn) package developed in OHDSI which is a large scale KNN classifier. \index{k-nearest neighbors} \index{bigknn}

 Table: (\#tab:knnParameters) Hyper-parameters for K-nearest neighbors.